liamappelbe/fftea/README.md

 ## Benchmarks

-This package was built because package:fft is not actively maintained anymore, isn't veey efficient, and only supports power of two FFTs.
+This package was built because package:fft is not actively maintained anymore, isn't very efficient, and only supports power of two FFTs.
 This package aims to support FFTs of any size efficiently, and to make power of two FFTs particularly fast.
 There are a few improvements that make this Radix2FFT implementation
 efficient: